brandonchinn178/mergit/deploy/README.md

 1. `cd` to this directory
 1. `mkdir artifacts/`
 1. Save the private key as `artifacts/github-app.pem`
-1. Download the new `merge-bot` binary from Circle CI
+1. Download the new `mergit` binary from Circle CI
-    1. Find the appropriate workflow on https://app.circleci.com/pipelines/github/LeapYear/merge-bot
+    1. Find the appropriate workflow on https://app.circleci.com/pipelines/github/LeapYear/mergit
         - A common use case is to select the most recent successful build on the `main` branch
     1. Go to the `build` CI job
-    1. Go to Artifacts, and download the `merge-bot` binary.
+    1. Go to Artifacts, and download the `mergit` binary.
 1. Create a `terraform.tfvars` file

     ```